Transport in Antarctica: Vehicles

 ocean.
 Around these stations and on a hard packed snow or ice, tire based vehicles can drive but on deeper and softer snow, a normal tire-based vehicle cannot travel.
 Due to these limitations, vehicles on belts have been the preferred option in Antarctica.
 In 1997, two specialized cars with very large tires running tire pressure as low as 1.5 psi travelled onto the high Antarctica Plateau, giving strong indication that tire based vehicles could be an option for efficient travelling in Antarctica.

-Mawson Station started using classic Volkswagen Beetles, the first production cars to be used in Antarctica.
-The first of these was named "Antarctica 1".
+Mawson Station used classic Volkswagen Beetles, the first production cars to be utilized in Antarctica, from 1963 to 1970.
+The first of these was named the Antarctica 1.

 In December 1997 into February 1998 two AT44, 4x4 cars (built in Iceland by Arctic Trucks with tire size of 44-inch tall) joined an expedition by the Swedish Polar Institution (SWEA).
 The cars got used to transport people and supplies from the Ice shelf to WASA station, to perform scanning of the snow and support a drilling expedition to on the Antarctica Plateau 76°S 8°03'W. This is the first time tire based vehicles successfully travel on the Antarctica high plateau.

 In 2005, a team of six people took part in the Ice Challenger Expedition.
 Travelling in a specially designed six wheel drive vehicle, the team completed the journey from the Antarctic coast at Patriot Hills to the geographic South Pole in 69 hours.
 In doing so they easily beat the previous record of 24 days.
 They arrived at the South Pole on December 12, 2005.

 The team members on that expedition were Andrew Regan, Jason De Carteret, Andrew Moon, Richard Griffiths, Gunnar Egilsson and Andrew Miles.
 The expedition successfully showed that wheeled transport on the continent is not only possible but also often more practical.
 The expedition also hoped to raise awareness about global warming and climate change.